EnderSpy29/Endrland-Dots/ReadME.md

 This is all the required packages + Some just to be safe ones + Some rice terminal stuff (yazi file manager my beloved)

-grim slurp fastfetch kvantum zsh kitty yazi mesa lib32-mesa xf86-video-amdgpu vulkan-radeon lib32-vulkan-radeon opencl-clover-mesa opencl-rusticl-mesa libva-mesa-driver lib32-libva-mesa-driver mesa-vdpau lib32-mesa-vdpau
+grim gtk-engine-murrine slurp fastfetch kvantum zsh kitty yazi mesa lib32-mesa xf86-video-amdgpu vulkan-radeon lib32-vulkan-radeon opencl-clover-mesa opencl-rusticl-mesa libva-mesa-driver lib32-libva-mesa-driver mesa-vdpau lib32-mesa-vdpau

 **Packages i know have to be installed from AUR** (yay, paru or whatever you use)